 Tip: The pregexi statement could be expanded to include the trailing space after the “d” character and also the first character.

 The plugin then looks for the expected results of the failed cd command.
 The first match statement makes sure this pattern is not part of the FTP protocol.
-It turns out that looking for “cd” in one side of a session and the error of attempting to change to a directory in an FTP session would cause false positives for this plugin.
+Looking for “cd” in one side of a session and the error of attempting to change to a directory in an FTP session causes false positives for this plugin.
 Adding a rule to ignore if a line starts with “550” avoids this.
 While writing and testing this plugin, Tenable considered having a different set of plugins just for FTP, but the additional filter statement took care of any false positives.
 Finally, the last two match statements look for the results of the failed change directory attempt.
-They are spread across two match statements and could have been combined into one regular expression statement, but there was enough content in the basic message to have them split into higher-speed matching.
+They are spread across two match statements and could have been combined into one regular expression statement, but there was enough content in the basic message to split them into higher-speed matching.